West Alexander to East Exchange Corridor

 In 2015, City Council approved the Winnipeg Pedestrian and Cycling Strategies, which provide a long-range policy framework for active modes of transportation for the next 20 years.

 In September 2015, the City of Winnipeg initiated a public engagement process to receive input on the Downtown Bike Lane System and the West Alexander Pedestrian and Cycling Corridor.
-Feedback received during this process has been incorporated into preferred design options, which include a two-way protected bike lane on Garry St. and a two-way protected bike lane on McDermot Ave.
-These projects are scheduled to be built in the next few years.
+Feedback received during this process has been incorporated into preferred design options, which include a two-way protected bike lane on Garry Street and a two-way protected bike lane on McDermot Avenue between Arlington Street and Furby Street.
+These projects are being built over the next couple of years.
+For more information on these projects please see the Downtown Bike Lane System and Street Improvements web page

-This project is a high priority in the Pedestrian and Cycling Strategies and will improve travel choices, accessibility and connectivity to the Exchange District, Downtown, Health Sciences Centre, University of Manitoba Bannatyne Campus and neighbourhoods surrounding Sherbrook St.
+In January 2017, a public engagement process was initiated to receive input on the West Alexander to East Exchange corridor to continue the east-west pedestrian and cycling connection to the Exchange and Downtown.
+This project is a high priority in the Pedestrian and Cycling Strategies and will improve travel choices and connectivity to the Exchange District, Downtown, Health Sciences Centre, University of Manitoba Bannatyne Campus, and neighbourhoods surrounding Sherbrook Street.
+View the recommended design.

-Given the length of these streets and the anticipated magnitude of costs for permanent implementation, it is anticipated that the bike facility upgrades would have to be implemented in conjunction with street renewal programs over the course of several construction seasons.
-This project will also study and design adjustable protected bike lanes that could be implemented in the short term.
-This adjustable infrastructure would allow for on-going monitoring and public feedback of protected bike lanes that would inform the design of the permanent infrastructure to be constructed at the time of the future street renewal.
+Given the length of these streets and the magnitude of costs for permanent implementation the protected bike lanes will be built using adjustable bike lane curbs.
+This adjustable infrastructure will allow for on-going monitoring and public feedback of protected bike lanes that will inform the design of the permanent infrastructure to be constructed at the time of the future street renewal.

 |Phase 1 - Popup Invite||2017-02-01||Community Letter|